ilanman/Rpres_ML_2/index.md

 # K-medoid
 <space>

-- cluster each point based on the closest center
+- Cluster each point based on the closest center
-- replace each center by the medioid of points in its cluster
+- Replace each center by the medioid of points in its cluster

 ----